th2-net/th2-docs/content/versions/1-5-4/getting-started/use-th2/1-software.md

 ## Git

 Git is the most popular project version control system.
-Created in line with the DevOps/GitOps paradigm, th2 synchronizes configuration in git repositories with the state of the testing system and updates corresponding components.
+Created in line with the DevOps/GitOps paradigm, th2 synchronizes configuration in the git repositories with the state of the testing system and updates corresponding components.

 Follow [these instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install Git.